fedewulff/odin_book/README.md

 ## Clone and start the project

-Here is how you can start the projecct locally.
+Here is how you can start the project locally.

 Prerequisites: